photographs by Colin Walker

 (...except where noted)

-Let's enjoy the trip as seen through the lens of Colin's camera.
+Let's enjoy the trip as it was captured through the lens of Colin's camera.

 First, we'll meet our crew...